-The Training Program is positioned within Alberta Health Services’ Northern Alberta Renal Program (NARP), through which hemodialysis, peritoneal dialysis and renal transplant patients are cared for in Edmonton and in satellite dialysis units in outlying communities.
-Dr. Kailash Jindal is the Director, Division of Nephrology & Transplantation Immunology and the Regional Clinical Program Director, NARP.
+The Training Program is positioned within Alberta Health Services’ Alberta Kidney Care North (AKCN) through which hemodialysis, peritoneal dialysis and renal transplant patients are cared for in Edmonton and in satellite dialysis units in outlying communities.
+Dr. Branko Braam is the Director, Division of Nephrology & Transplantation Immunology, and Dr. Kailash Jindal is the Regional Clinical Program Director of AKCN.

-The University of Alberta Hospital is one of Canada's leading clinical, research and teaching hospitals, treating more than 700,000 patients annually from across western and northern Canada.
-The 18-bed in-patient unit is adjacent to an18-station outpatient S hemodialysis unit.
-Both the peritoneal dialysis unit (~150 active patients) and the renal transplant program (~700 active patients) are located nearby.
+The University of Alberta Hospital is one of Canada's leading clinical, research and teaching hospitals, treating patients from across western and northern Canada.
+The 18-bed in-patient unit is adjacent to an 18-station outpatient hemodialysis unit.
+Both the dialysis unit (~400 active patients) and the renal transplant program (~1400 active patients) are located home on site.

 The clinical renal program is supported by several ancillary services.
 These include: